MicrosoftDocs/azure-docs/articles/azure-resource-manager/resource-manager-supported-services.md

 ms.topic: article
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 03/17/2017
+ms.date: 03/20/2017
 ms.author: tomfitz

 ---
 # Resource Manager providers, regions, API versions and schemas
-Azure Resource Manager provides a new way for you to deploy and manage the services that make up your applications.
-Most, but not all, services support Resource Manager, and some services support Resource Manager only partially.
-This topic provides a list of supported resource providers for Azure Resource Manager.
+This topic provides a list of resource providers that support Azure Resource Manager.

 When deploying your resources, you also need to know which regions support those resources and which API versions are available for the resources.
 The section [Supported regions](#supported-regions) shows you how to find out which regions work for your subscription and resources.
 The section [Supported API versions](#supported-api-versions) shows you how to determine which API versions you can use.